-Philosophy
+Philosophy:

-All students at the Seward Alternative Education Center will be provided an opportunity and encouraged to grow socially and academically in a positive and challenging environment.
+All students at the Credit Recovery Program (CRP) will be provided an opportunity and will be encouraged to grow socially and academically in a positive and challenging environment.

-Introduction
+Introduction:

-The SAEC is an alternative education program provided by the School District of Seward.
+The CRP is an alternative education program provided by the School District of Seward located within Seward High School.
 The major emphasis of the program is to provide a self-paced educational setting where individual students can earn a diploma while working through a more individualized program of study.
-Students are expected to display appropriate behaviors at all times.
-Students are expected to follow all rules and policies of conduct stated in the School District of Seward Student-Parent Handbooks.
+Students are expected to attend school and to display appropriate behaviors at all times.
+Students are expected to follow all rules and policies of conduct stated in the School District of Seward Student-Parent Handbook.

-Student Eligibility/Application Process
+Student Eligibility/Application Process:

-Students in grade 9 through 12 are eligible for the program and must be referred by a building administrator.
+Students in grade 9 through 12(preference is given to 11th and 12th grade) are eligible for the program and must be referred by a building administrator (9th and 10th graders will need to show extenuating circumstances to be admitted).
 For special education students being referred to the program, an individual education plan (IEP) team will meet to consider the reasons for referral, and will make the decision if the referral is appropriate.
-Some students may be referred to SAEC as a mandatory change of placement due to behavior offenses in the regular classroom or excessive absences.
+Some students may be referred to CRP as a mandatory change of placement due to behavior offenses in the regular classroom or excessive absences or being deficent of their credits.

-Application Procedure
+Application Procedure:

-Students who are accepted to the SAEC, and who agree to attend the program, must complete an application with their parents or guardians.
-Application is available in the office.
+Students must complete an application with their parents or guardians.
 Completing the application process is the first step between the student and school to work together to have a successful educational experience.
 Application is made by contacting the appropriate school counselor.
-Students mandatory reassigned to the Alternative School do not need to complete the application.
+Mandatory reassigned students to the CRP do not need to complete the application.

-Selection Criteria
+Selection Criteria: